Immigrant Family Lyrics Prompts: 10 Diaspora Narrative Templates

 Diaspora story songs land on the specific object (a suitcase, a recipe card, citizenship papers) and the small action across two languages.
 Ten templates with explicit perspective, generation, and emotion thread.

-Immigrant-family story songs are powerful when they sit on small specific objects and small specific actions — a grandmother’s suitcase, a recipe card with measurements in another language, the kid translating a phone call.
+Immigrant-family story songs work when they sit on one small object and one small action: a grandmother’s suitcase, a recipe card with measurements in another language, a kid translating a phone call.
 They collapse when they try to summarize the whole diaspora experience in the chorus.
-The ten prompts below force one generation, one object, one action per verse, and ban the abstract sweep that turns these songs into essays.
+The ten prompts below force one generation, one object, and one action per verse, and they ban the abstract sweep that turns these songs into essays.

 The structure these lyrics actually use